Jayjay7119/Cyclistic-Bike-Share-Case-Study./README.md

 ### Data Sources

-Cyclistic trip data: the primary data said used for this analysis is the "202004-divvy-tripdata.csv" file, containing information such as member ID and trip information.
+Cyclistic trip data: the primary data sets used for this analysis is the "202212-divvy-tripdata.csv - 202311-divvy-tripdata.csv" files, containing 12 months of information such as member ID and trip information.

 ### Tools